microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/windowssettings.md

 ### Remarks

 * For each score condition we check if the property "ShowAsFirstResult" of the setting is true.
-If yes we use the firstResultScore instead of condition`s score.
+If yes we use the firstResultScore instead of condition's score.

 ## Important for developers

 ### General

-* The assembly name is cached into `_assemblyName` (to avoid to many calls of `Assembly.GetExecutingAssembly()`)
+* The assembly name is cached into **_assemblyName** to avoid to many calls of `Assembly.GetExecutingAssembly()`.

 ## Microsoft.PowerToys.Run.Plugin.WindowsSettings project